11avnishkumar/cpp/README.md

 ##### Shared Pointers
 - An object can have more than two pointers.
 - It maintains reference counter.
-- Used to check how many pointer currently an objec have.
+- Used to check how many pointer currently an object have.
 - We use `count()` to count the number of pointers.
 ##### Weak Pointers
 - It does not maintain reference counter.